Sustainability-related disclosures

 The Funds do not intend to make sustainable investments based on a committed minimum proportion.
 However, any sustainable investments that the Funds may make, even though this is not the objective, will be reported on in the Funds’ annual reports, for the relevant reference period.
 The Funds intend to promote environmental or social characteristics to a minimum percentage of 90 as regards direct exposures in each Fund’s portfolio companies.

-A minor portion of the portfolio in terms of total net asset value, 10%, may be consisting of other balance sheet items that are not possible to align with environmental and/or social characteristics, for example, cash, cash equivalents, accounts receivable and accounts payable.
+A minor portion of the portfolio in terms of total net asset value, 10 percent, may be consisting of other balance sheet items that are not possible to align with environmental and/or social characteristics, for example, cash, cash equivalents, accounts receivable and accounts payable.

-Altor makes the assessment that the Funds will not have any other types of exposures than direct exposure to the Funds’ portfolio companies.
+Altor makes the assessment that the Funds (other than Altor FF VI) will not have any other types of exposures than direct exposure to the Funds’ portfolio companies.
+However, Altor FF VI will have indirect exposure to the Funds’ portfolio companies through its investment in Fund VI.

 Monitoring of environmental or social characteristics